akka/akka/akka-docs/src/main/paradox/typed/style-guide.md

 Thereby the usage of the behavior doesn't change when the implementation is changed, for example if changing between object-oriented and function style.

-The factory method is a good place for retrieving resources like `Behaviors.withTimers` and `Behaviors.withStash`.
+The factory method is a good place for retrieving resources like `Behaviors.withTimers`, `Behaviors.withStash` and `ActorContext` with `Behaviors.setup`.

-When using the object-oriented style it's a good convention to always create the instance from a `Behaviors.setup` block in the this factory method even though the `ActorContext` is not needed.
-The reason is that it prevents mistakes of sharing the same instance of the `Behavior` between different actor instances.
+When using the object-oriented style, `AbstractBehavior`, a new instance should be created from a `Behaviors.setup` block in this factory method even though the `ActorContext` is not needed.
+This is important because a new instance should be created when restart supervision is used.
 Typically, the `ActorContext` is needed anyway.

 The naming convention for the factory method is @scala[`apply` (when using Scala)]@java[`create` (when using Java)].
 Consistent naming makes it easier for readers of the code to find the "starting point" of the behavior.